Minga.Extension behaviour (Minga v0.1.0)

 Optional.
 Returns a child spec for the extension's supervision subtree.

-The default implementation (provided by use Minga.Extension) starts a simple Agent that holds the state returned by init/1.
-Override this if your extension needs a custom GenServer, multiple processes, or a full supervision tree.
+The default implementation (provided by use Minga.Extension) starts a simple Agent that holds the validated config keyword list.
+The value returned by init/1 is setup-only and is not handed to the default child process.
+Override this if your extension needs a custom GenServer, persisted runtime state, multiple processes, or a full supervision tree.

 description()